bawadev/bawadev.github.io/content/post/2024-01-09-java-lambda-1.md

     }
 }
 ```
 In this example, we've created a lambda expression (message) -> System.out.println("Hello, " + message) that implements the myFunction method of the MyLambda functional interface.
-We then use this lambda to print a greeting.
+We then use this lambda to print a greeting using the variable it stored in.

 #### Explanation:
 A functional interface is an interface with a single abstract method.
 In this case, MyLambda serves as our functional interface.